Developing energy efficiency solutions for residential housing

 develops innovative approaches for achieving energy efficiency in new and existing residential and small commercial buildings through systems and whole building research and development.

-A pioneer in the use of energy modeling to optimize building performance, DEG has applied this skill to develop and refine energy standards for California and to support programs such as California’s zero net energy initiatives.
-DEG has developed technology to improve building energy efficiency, and evaluated emerging technologies in the fields of HVAC, water heating, and building enclosures through laboratory and field monitoring.
-DEG carries knowledge from its R&D activities to the building industry through market transformation programs such as the DOE’s Building America and USGBC’s LEED for Homes, as well as private sector projects with builders and developers.
+A pioneer in the use of energy modeling to optimize building performance, Frontier Energy has applied this skill to develop and refine energy standards for California and to support programs such as California’s zero net energy initiatives.
+Frontier Energy has developed technology to improve building energy efficiency, and evaluated emerging technologies in the fields of HVAC, water heating, and building enclosures through laboratory and field monitoring.
+Frontier Energy carries knowledge from its R&D activities to the building industry through market transformation programs such as the DOE’s Building America and USGBC’s LEED for Homes, as well as private sector projects with builders and developers.